ntnguyenphat/SeleniumAdvance/README.md

  - Perl
  - Ruby

 You do not have to know all of them.
 You just need to be knowledgeable in one.
-However, for the example project, we will be using C# with Visual Studio as our IDE and Mozilla Firefox as out browser.
+However, for the example project, we will be using C# with Visual Studio as our IDE and Mozilla Firefox as our browser.

 **REQUIREMENTS**
 ----------------